 Welcome to #iGiveCatholic 2025!
 If you haven’t registered, click Registration | #iGiveCatholic to do so.
 We have videos, logos, email templates, and much more to make it easy to participate and to help you maximize GivingTuesday donations.

 If you have registered, thank you!
 It’s time for another weekly suggestion.
-Our weekly suggestions are designed to keep participating organizations moving forward at a reasonable pace, so everything is ready when Advance-Giving and Giving Tuesday begin.
+Our weekly suggestions are designed to keep participating organizations moving forward at a reasonable pace so everything is ready when Advance-Giving and Giving Tuesday begin.
 These past few weeks, we have suggested that organizations set their goals, build profiles, and set up marketing.
 Let me know if you did see the previous emails or if you want a copy of a previous email.
 This week we suggest that you focus on matches!

 Why use matches?
 In 2024, organizations with matching funds raised on average 8x more than organizations without.
 268 organizations featured a match or challenge last year, raising $2.5m!